brsr/antitile/docs/gco-spherical.rst

 * Spherical areal performs well for certain measures on large faces, e.g. edge length ratio and face area for the tetrahedron
-* No method (aside from canonicalization) consistently creates all quadrilateral faces with 0 bentness.
+* No method (aside from canonicalization) consistently creates all perfectly planar quadrilateral faces.

 Due to symmetry, all methods produce the same results for parameters (1,0), (1,1), and (2,0).
 With :math:`\Delta(3,0)`, gc and naive slerp (with any k value) produce the same results.

-[Altschuler]_ suggests (although doesn't prove) that the closer a geodesic sphere is to being class I, the lower its Thomson energy will be.
+[Altschuler]_ conjectures that the closer a geodesic sphere is to being class I, the lower its Thomson energy will be.
 This seems to be the case for most other measurements: Class I operations produces lower Thomson energy, edge length ratios, differences in aspect ratio,